browserengineering/book/book/visual-effects.md

 One case that does *not* induce a stacking context is `overflow:scroll`.
-Many browser engineers believe that was a mistake made when designing this feature for the web,[^also-containing-block] because it resulted in many complications when implementing high-performance browsers.
+Many browser engineers believe that was a mistake made when designing this feature for the web,[^also-containing-block] because it resulted in complications when trying making the browsers scroll smoothly and efficiently.
 Why, you might ask?
-One reason is that a raster group is not only a convenient match for surfaces; it's also a convenient way to utilize GPU acceleration for moving around those surfaces.
+One reason is that a raster group is not only a convenient match for surfaces;
-Without a stacking context the browser might (depending on the web page structure) have to move around multiple indepenent surfaces with complex paint orders, in lockstep.
+it's also a convenient way to utilize GPU acceleration for moving around those surfaces.
+Without a stacking context the browser might (depending on the web page structure) have to move around multiple independent surfaces with complex paint orders, in lockstep.
 :::

 [^also-containing-block]: It would probably have been better if scrolling were a